bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 a function is a piece of code that is called by name, can be passed data to operate on, and can return data.
 All data passed to a function is explicitly passed.
 A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?
+Closure is the combination of a function bundled together with refereces to its surrounding state.
+This means a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+1. Whenever a function is contained in the global scope the value of this inside of that function will be the window object
+2. Whenever a function is called by a preceing dot, the object before that dot is this.
+3. Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+4. Whenever JavaScript's call or apply method is used, this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to avoid duplicating the constructor parts

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [ x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [ x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ x] Implement the project on your Branch, committing changes regularly.
-- [ ls] Push commits: git push origin `<firstName-lastName>`.
+- [ x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x ] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [ x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product